 9 Healthy & Easy Travel Snacks

-3. Granola bars.
-Again, an easy and transportable snack option, but be careful to check the ingredients and make sure you are buying low sugar options instead of the high calorie and chocolate only bars.
+Again, an easy and transportable snack option, but be careful to check the ingredients and make sure you are buying low-sugar options instead of the high-calorie and chocolate-only bars.

-4. Turkey jerky.
-If you check in any supermarket in the organic aisle you can find an assortment of great tasting jerky that comes in easy to reseal packages.
+If you check in any supermarket in the organic aisle you can find an assortment of great-tasting jerky that comes in easy to reseal packages.
 This protein packing snack is a super solution to hunger in between pit stops on the road.

 These little bundles of vitamin C are one of the best travel snacks.
 Not only are they easy to peel, but are sweet and juicy and kids love them.

 So many flavors, so little road time.
 Individual low fat, low sugar yogurts are excellent snacks for a trip anywhere.
 Don’t forget to pack plastic spoons!